mattva01/schooltool/src/schooltool/level/browser/README.txt

 As you can see, the withdrawing from the school also removed the process.

-To get the correct status,w e first have to reload:
+To get the correct status, we first have to reload:

   >>> browser.reload()
   >>> print browser.contents